ErinBailey/beer_app/README.md

 1. [epic stretch] Now that you have implemented user registration and authentication, what kind of features would we expect to add?
 Although there are many answers, we will focus on a common problem; authorization.
 For this part of the exercise, use the provided written description and write your own user stories:

   1. When Gary attempts to visit any path that includes `/albums` (e.g. `/albums/new`), they are redirected to `/` and told to login before visiting that path.
 Are there any other paths for which this should be the case?

+__Hint__: We are using Jasmine for the acceptance tests rather than Mocha because all of the protractor documentation uses Jasmine.
+You might also consider reviewing the [protractor API](http://www.protractortest.org/#/api) page before starting.

 ## Reflection